China tests Mars lander in international cooperation push

-HUAILAI, China (AP) — China has invited international observers to a test of its Mars lander as it pushes for inclusion in more global space projects.
+HUAILAI, China (AP) — China invited international observers to a Thursday test of its Mars lander as it pushes for inclusion in more global space projects.

-Thursday’s test was conducted at a site outside Beijing simulating conditions on the Red Planet, where the pull of gravity is about one-third that of Earth.
+The demonstration of hovering, obstacle avoidance and deceleration capabilities was conducted at a site outside Beijing simulating conditions on the Red Planet, where the pull of gravity is about one-third that of Earth.

 China plans to launch a lander and rover to Mars next year to explore parts of the planet in detail.